perrutquist/Zeros.jl/README.md

 Trying to convert a nonzero value to `Zero` will throw an `InexactError`.

 Attempting to divide by `Zero()` will throw a `DivideError` rather than returning `Inf` or `NaN`.
+A compile-time zero in the denominator is usually a sign that a piece of code needs to be re-written to work optimally.

 Since the value of a `Zero` is known at compile-time, the complier might be able to make optimizations when functions are called with arguments of this type.